automateallthings/python_api_allure_schema/README.md

-# API test automation framework with Python for Membership Api
+# API test automation framework with Python for domain Api

 ## Setup